Arsenal get title boost as Man City and Villa both drop points

 Chelsea's new manager Liam Rosenior watched on in the stands at Craven Cottage as his new club went down 2-1 at Fulham after having Marc Cucurella sent off midway through the first half.

-Raul Jimenez gave Fulham the lead and although Liam Delap equalised for the visitors, Harry Wilson sealed the points for Fulham who moved into eighth place.
+Raul Jimenez gave Fulham the lead and although Liam Delap equalised for the visitors, Harry Wilson sealed the points for Fulham.
+Defeat left Chelsea down in eighth place.

+Two days after sacking manager Ruben Amorim, Manchester United could only draw 2-2 at 19th-placed Burnley.

+Benjamin Sesko scored twice for United, doubling his tally for the season, but it was not enough to give caretaker manager Darren Fletcher a win as Jaidon Anthony's equaliser earned Burnley a point.
+United slipped to seventh.

-Everton ended the game with nine men after Michael Keane, who scored their goal, and Jack Grealish were both sent off late on - Keane for an apparent hair pull.
+Everton ended the game with nine men after Michael Keane, who scored their goal, and Jack Grealish were both sent off late on - Keane for an apparent hair pull on Tolu Arokodare.

-Antoine Semenyo gave Bournemouth fans a final gift before his expected move to Manchester City, scoring in stoppage time to give his side a 3-2 victory at home against Tottenham Hotspur, his side's first win in 12 league games.
+Antoine Semenyo gave Bournemouth fans a likely farewell gift before his expected move to Manchester City, scoring in stoppage time to give his side a 3-2 victory at home against Tottenham Hotspur, his side's first win in 12 league games.

-Semenyo illustrated just why City are prepared to pay 65 million pounds ($87.46 million) for his services with a curling shot past Guglielmo Vicario sparking wild celebrations.
+Semenyo illustrated just why City are prepared to pay 65 million pounds ($87.46 million) for his services with a curling shot past Guglielmo Vicario sparking wild celebrations as Bournemouth ended an 11-match winless run.

 City produced a lacklustre display against Brighton but Haaland's penalty, after a foul by Diego Gomez on Jeremy Doku, looked like earning them a victory that would have put some pressure on leaders Arsenal.